learn-co-curriculum/a-react-app-example/README.md

 - See an example of a basic React app
 - Gain an overhead view of how the files interact
+- Practice writing in your first React component

 #### A Note For In-Browser IDE Users

 In order to work on React apps, we create a temporary server in the terminal that displays the app in your browser.
 This server will not work if you are using the in-browser Learn IDE.
 If you are currently using the in-browser IDE, you will need to begin using your computer's local environment.
+If you are using a Mac, you can follow [these instructions][setup] for setting everything up locally.

 ## Starting Up a React App